 BCC: A ticker symbol for Bitcoin Cash that was once used but no longer and is deprecated; used on some outdated Asian exchanges.

 Bitcoin: An electronic peer-to-peer cash system.
-There are two main versions of Bitcoin: Bitcoin Cash (BCH) and Bitcoin Core (BTC).
+There are two main versions of Bitcoin: Bitcoin Cash (BCH) and Bitcoin (BTC).
 BCH is digital money and offers very quick transaction times with low fees.
 BTC is no longer useful as money because of extremely high fees and slow transaction times.